treserre/JellyBrand/README.md

 **Before your use**

-Create 2 folders in the same directory of the main jellybrand script /brands/
+Create 2 folders in the same directory of the main jellybrand script:
+/brands/

 /feed/

 Inside /brands/ create a txt file with your brands or keywords to monitor, there is no need to add your brands' top-level domains.